backupbrew/switchbrew/TSEC.md

 ## Stage 2

-This stage is decrypted by Stage 1 using an hardware secret.
-It is likely to be the main firmware code that stays running on the Falcon after the Switch's kernel is loaded (HOVI == Horizon VI?).
+This stage is decrypted by Stage 1 using an hardware secret (HOVI == Horizon VI?).

 ## Key data